vikeshdas/Speech-Translation/README.md

 ##### &nbsp;

 ## Goal
-In this project, we build a deep neural network that functions as part of a machine translation pipeline.
+In this project, i build a deep neural network that functions as part of a machine translation pipeline.
 The pipeline accepts English text as input and returns the French translation.
 The goal is to achieve the highest translation accuracy possible.

 ##### &nbsp;